 As a not for profit, the Board of Directors designated the Kincardine District Lions Club as its primary community partner and recipient for any profits from the festival.
 Over the next three years the Festival donated $30,000 for the new Lions Splash Pad at the Davidson Centre.
 In return, the Lions Club generously supplies the hard-working group of men and women volunteers over the three days that makes the whole weekend possible.
 Other community groups who have received donations include Big Brothers, Big Sisters of Kincardine, the Bruce Botanical Food Garden and the Blues in the Schools program of the Bruce County Blues Society.

 The Bruce Telecom Lighthouse Blues Festival may be small by comparison but has an enviable reputation with blues fans across eastern Canada and the US.
-In 2015, 2016 and again 2017 the Bruce Telecom Lighthouse Blues Festival was awarded a Top 100 Festival and Event designation by Festival and Events Ontario.
+For the last 5 years the Bruce Telecom Lighthouse Blues Festival was awarded a Top 100 Festival and Event designation by Festival and Events Ontario.
 Many consider it a “boutique” blues festival that has presented outstanding artists like Victor Wainwright, Shemekia Copeland, Joe Louis Walker, Ghost Town Blues Band, Brandon Santini, Steve Strongman, Jack deKeyzer, Jeff Jensen, Cheryl Lescom, Layla Zoe, Dawn Tyler Watson, Angel Forrest, Bryan Lee and many, many more!
 Stan Street, noted artist and musician from Hambone Gallery, Clarksdale MS has been responsible for the official Festival art since 2011.